Rabbit’s Foot, Rotten Plot, Remarkable Villain

 The best Mission: Impossible film.
 Incredible stunts, perfect script & a stunning Seymour-Hoffman

-- Mission Impossible 3 review by TB
+- Mission Impossible 3 review by Timmy B

 When Tom Cruise started the film version of the highly popular Mission Impossible TV series, it became a cultural behemoth, doing both massive business at the box office, but also critically adored, raising the bar & changing the dynamic of what the audience wanted & expected from action films going forward.
 It also was launched with perfect timing, as in the previous year, James Bond had been rebooted after a 6 year hiatus to similar adoration & box office takings.